Church speaker placement guide – where to place them in the room

 Horizontal positioning guide – wall and ceiling hanging or mounting

 The end goal of any church audio system is that everyone can hear clearly, so loudspeaker placement is crucial.
 So it’s vitally important that you are able to get maximum coverage on the horizontal plane.
 If you have a stage, then you may want to place loudspeakers at equidistant ends of the stage area, and point straight ahead.
-If this is a portable church setup, then you will need to place it on speaker stands, but if this is your own sanctuary and the stage doesn’t need to be cleared for any reason, then it might be better to have the speakers permanently fixed in place.
+If this is a temporary install, then you will need to place it on speaker stands, but if this is your own building and the stage doesn’t need to be cleared for any reason, then it might be better to have the speakers permanently fixed in place.

 If you have a more traditional church building that is box-shaped or T-shaped, then it may be better to wall-mount your loudspeakers.
 Mounting them to the wall, it also means that they are out of the way of anyone tinkering with the wiring or people tripping over cables.